greymass/docker-nodeos/README.md

 [A quick guide on setting up docker and docker-compose can be found here](https://support.netfoundry.io/hc/en-us/articles/360057865692-Installing-Docker-and-docker-compose-for-Ubuntu-20-04).

+# This branch is specifically allowed to apply a patch during build

+Download the patch file to the root folder of this project nanmed `patch.diff`.

+Setup as normal and run.

 # Get the code

 Pull down this repository.